-Additionaly, even if no specific unsupervised deep method exists so far in the literature for 3D change detection, we decided to compare with the supervised Siamese KPConv network \citep{degelis2023siamese} trained on the simulated Urb3DCD dataset \citep{de2021change} and directly applied to our testing set without any retraining.
-Thereby, this strategy refered as Siamese KPConv transfer is another unsupervised baseline as no label from the target dataset (i.e., AHN-CD) is used during the training.
-We also provide results achieved with a pure supervised baseline, training Siamese KPConv on the AHN-CD train part (with automatic annotation of change) is also given.
+Additionally, even if no specific unsupervised deep method exists so far in the literature for 3D change detection, we decided to compare with the supervised Siamese KPConv network \citep{degelis2023siamese} trained on the simulated Urb3DCD dataset \citep{degelis2021change} and directly applied to AHN-CD testing set without any retraining.
+Thereby, this strategy referred as Siamese KPConv transfer is another unsupervised baseline as no label from the target dataset (i.e., AHN-CD) is used during the training.
+We also provide results achieved with a pure supervised baseline, training Siamese KPConv on the AHN-CD train set (with automatic annotation of change).
 To further benchmark our method against the state-of-the-art, we provide a comparison with Cloud-to-Cloud (C2C) \citep{girardeau2005change} and multi-scale model-to-model cloud comparison (M3C2) \citep{lague2013accurate} distance-based methods.
 These methods constitute unsupervised baselines for 3D point-based binary change detection \citep{shirowzhan2019comparative}.
 In particular, to obtain final binary change information, a thresholding based on Otsu algorithm \citep{otsu1979threshold} is applied on the Hausdorff point-to-point distance computed in C2C.
 The traditional M3C2 method uses local surface normal and orientation to compute the 3D distance between two PCs \citep{lague2013accurate}.
 This method relies on statistical tests on distances between local surface normal and orientation features of the two PCs to automatically extract significant changes.
 In addition, we provide a comparison with an unsupervised machine learning method, namely a $k$-means, trained on 3D hand-crafted features proposed by \cite{tran2018integrated}.